 Tariffs

-The main elements of the tariff-setting mechanisms established in the CEG and Rio concession agreements are as follows:
+The main elements of the tariff-setting mechanisms established in the CEG and CEG-Rio concession agreements are as follows:

-The tariff provisions include annual corrections for Brazilian inflation (IGP-M) and monthly pass-through of uncontrollable cost increases such as for the price of gas and various taxes on revenues; ASEP has approved recent gas price increases for CEG/Rio;
+The tariff provisions include annual corrections for Brazilian inflation (IGP-M) and monthly pass-through of uncontrollable cost increases such as for the price of gas and various taxes on revenues.
+ASEP has approved recent gas price increases for CEG/CEG-Rio;

-The concession agreements provide for a 12% return on the, defined regulated asset base.
-ASEP will conduct rate reviews in 2002 and every five years thereafter; Tariffs are to be adjusted to ensure a 12% real rate of return over the next tariff period.
+The concession agreements provide for a permitted return on the regulated asset base, as defined in the agreements.
+ASEP will conduct rate reviews in 2002 and every five years thereafter.
+Tariffs are to be adjusted to ensure a 12% real rate of return over the next tariff period.
 The tariff calculation also includes all expenses in the previous year necessary for the operation of business as well as income taxes, adjusted as if there were no interest expenses.
-On this basis, the tariff mechanism for CEG/Rio maintains the value of the regulated asset base in real terms;
+On this basis, the tariff mechanism for CEG/CEG-Rio maintains the value of the regulated asset base in real terms.

-Until 2008, the allowed real rates of return on assets is 12%.
-After 2008, a clearly defined and attractive Capital Asset Pricing Model (“CAPM”) formula, which uses Brazilian bond spreads to take account of country risk, will be used to determine the applicable return on assets.
+For tariff purposes, the permitted real rates of return on assets is 12% until 2008.
+After 2008, a clearly defined and attractive Capital Asset Pricing Model (“CAPM”) formula, employing Brazilian bond spreads to take account of country risk, will be used to determine the permitted rate of return on assets.

 The volume utilized to calculate the per-unit tariff is 100% of the previous year’s volume.